Posted July 19, 2011 at 3:55 am

 It was 1981, and Beal, then a 29-year-old vulture investor, was scoping out two 16-story apartment buildings owned by the U.S. Department of Housing and Urban Development.
 The bricks were chipped and bulging off the exterior of the buildings.
 Tenants had pried open the elevator doors and thrown furniture down the shafts.

 Beal liked what he saw.

-He and a partner bought the towers for $25,000 and a promise, backed by a $2.5 million letter of credit, to fix the bricks.
-They did the repairs — employing armed guards real celebrity porn for protection when visiting the apartments — and never tapped the credit line before selling the buildings two years later to a New York doctor for $3.2 million, Bloomberg Markets magazine reports in its August issue.
+He and a partner bought the towers for $25,000 and a promise, backed by a $2.5 million letter cartoon porn video of credit, to fix the bricks.
+They did the repairs — employing armed guards for protection when visiting the apartments — and never tapped the credit line before selling the buildings two years later to a New York doctor for $3.2 million, Bloomberg Markets magazine reports in its August issue.